openforcefield/openforcefield.org/content/community/news/science-updates/2021-05-19-wagner-blog-post.md

 In the worst cases, test failures caused by distant code changes reveal design flaws or undocumented assumptions in our models.

-There are still many places where our testing can be expanded, but over the last year, the development of the test suite has helped me sleep much better at night.
+There are still many places where our [testing[(https://github.com/openforcefield/openff-toolkit/tree/master/openff/toolkit/tests) can be expanded, but over the last year, the development of the test suite has helped me sleep much better at night.
-Our current code coverage is 88%, which means that 88% of our lines of source code are executed by at least one test.
+Our current [code coverage](https://app.codecov.io/gh/openforcefield/openff-toolkit) is 88%, which means that 88% of our lines of source code are executed by at least one test.
 And more importantly, our tests have become more sophisticated.
-Frequently we can discover and accommodate changes from new RDKit releases within hours.
+Frequently we can discover and accommodate behavior changes from new RDKit releases within hours.

 ## Design principles, or “When reviews aren’t easy”